 Lance Armstrong was sitting in the same room with Oprah Winfrey, and the audience knew that his legacy was about to be demolished.
-There was a yellow candle on his left, yellow is the color that he made famous by associating it with fighting cancer.
-This is the man who defeated cancer, overcame all the odds and won seven Tour de France but he could not resist the temptation of cheating in order to be few seconds faster than his teammates and his opponents.
+There was a yellow candle on his left.
+Yellow is the color that he made famous by associating it with fighting cancer.
+This is the man who defeated cancer, overcame all the odds, and won seven Tour de France, but he could not resist the temptation of cheating to be few seconds faster than his teammates and his opponents.
 His body language was painful to watch, and his eyes were dazed.
-He finally confirmed the audience suspicion and admitted that he used performance-enhancing drugs for a very long time.
+He finally confirmed the audience’s suspicion and admitted that he used performance-enhancing drugs for a very long time.

 Did Armstrong fail the integrity test?

 Bernard Madoff ran a Ponzi scheme, Volkswagen deceived the EPA by installing software’s in their cars to appear green friendly.
-I can count many other examples of people, leaders and companies failed the integrity test.
+I can count many other examples of people, leaders, and companies who failed the integrity test.
 Why do people keep failing this test?

-The integrity test is not a specific code of conduct; it is set of principles that every person should follow in order to create a better work environment and a better world.
-If leaders ask themselves the following questions, they would pass the integrity test:
+The integrity test is not a specific code of conduct; it is a set of principles that every person should follow to create a better work environment and a better world.
+If leaders ask themselves the following questions, they will pass the integrity test:

-First question: Am I being honest with myself, and others?
+1. Am I honest with myself and others?

-Honesty is underrated value.
-Khaled Hosseini wrote in his bestselling book The Kite Runner “When you tell a lie, you steal someone’s right to the truth.
-When you cheat, you steal the right to fairness” So if you are honest with yourself, family, followers and your team, you know that you are leading with integrity.
-It is clear that Armstrong was not honest with himself, family, followers or his team.
-Armstrong stole the truth and lost his moral compass to be few seconds faster than others.
+Honesty is an underrated value.
+Khaled Hosseini wrote in his bestselling book The Kite Runner, “When you tell a lie, you steal someone’s right to the truth.
+When you cheat, you steal the right to fairness” So if you are honest with yourself, family, followers, and your team, you know that you are leading with integrity.
+It is clear that Armstrong was not honest with himself, his family, followers, or team.
+Armstrong stole the truth and lost his moral compass to be a few seconds faster than others.
 Are you honest with yourself and your family?

-Leaders with integrity are very consistent, they know how they are going to behave in every situation.
-Leaders should keep reminding themselves of the things that they will always do, and the things that they will never do.
-They need to be committed to doing the right thing and committed to impacting their organizations beyond their job description.
-Establish yours red lines list, so when you are in a situation that requires you to compromise, you know how to behave.
-Walk the talk, be consistent with your words and your action, nothing establishes your moral authority faster than walking the talk.
+Leaders with integrity are very consistent.
+They know how they are going to behave in every situation.
+Leaders should keep reminding themselves of the things they will always do and the things they will never do.
+They need to be committed to doing the right thing and committing to impacting their organizations beyond their job descriptions.
+Establish your red lines list, so when you are in a situation that requires you to compromise, you know how to behave.
+Walk the talk, be consistent with your words and your action.
+Nothing establishes your moral authority faster than walking the talk.
 Keep reminding yourself that you have to follow the rules that you establish.
 If you are not willing to follow your own rules, do not mandate others to follow them.
 Be consistent.

 These are the two questions that I ask myself often when I am faced with difficult decisions.
 My top priority is to protect my moral authority because I understand once I sacrifice my moral authority, I lose my respect and place myself and my organization in a horrible place.